HOW TO GET TO>

 HONG KONG DISNEYLAND

 Hong Kong Disneyland is located at Penny’s Bay on Lantau Island, a short distance from the Lantau Link and North Lantau Highway.
-The quickest and most convenient way to get there by public transport for most visitors is by MTR train but there are also bus services serving the park.
+The quickest and most convenient way to get there by public transport for most visitors is by MTR train but the park is also accessible by shuttle bus from the Lantau Link Toll Plaza and direct Sunday and public holidays bus services from parts the New Territories.

 MTR TRAIN

-Hong Kong Disneyland has its own MTR station Disneyland Resort next to the park entrance.
-Disneyland Resort MTR Station is served by a short spur line from the MTR Tung Chung Line at Sunny Bay.
-The Tung Chung Line starts at Hong Kong Station** (the terminus station for the Airport Express) on Hong Kong Island and also stops at Kowloon Station (also serving the Airport Express).
+Hong Kong Disneyland is served by the MTR Disneyland Resort Line, a short spur line from the MTR Tung Chung Line at Sunny Bay Station.
+Disneyland Resort Station is located at the Hong Kong Disneyland Public Transport Interchange, near to the park entrance.
+The Tung Chung Line starts at Hong Kong Station** (the terminus station for the Airport Express) on Hong Kong Island and also serves Kowloon Station (also serving the Airport Express).
 The journey time from Hong Kong Station to Sunny Bay MTR Station (six stops) is approx 25 minutes.
 From Sunny Bay MTR Station a Disney themed train operates a frequent shuttle service for the four minute journey to Disneyland Resort Station.
 Services from Hong Kong Station operate daily from about 06-00 to 00-50 and from Sunny Bay MTR Station to Disneyland Resort from 06-20 to 00-10.

 **Hong Kong Station is connected by pedestrian subway/moving walkways to Central MTR Station which is served by the MTR Island and Tsuen Wan Lines which serve parts of HK Island and Kowloon and connect with other MTR lines.